lightning/bolts/04-onion-routing.md

    * [`2`:`len`]
    * [`len`:`channel_update`]

-If the ctlv-expiry is too near, we tell them the the current channel setting for the outgoing channel:
+If the cltv-expiry is too near, we tell them the the current channel setting for the outgoing channel:

 1. type: UPDATE|14 (`expiry_too_soon`)